 - Verification bodies are allowed one year from the time they apply to ANAB’s accreditation program to attain accreditation.
 As such, members should ask verification bodies when they expect to complete the accreditation process and make sure the timing is acceptable.

 - A member’s emissions report will not be made public until its verification body has been accredited.

 WHAT DOES IT MEAN TO BE ACCREDITED?

 In order to attain accreditation, these verification bodies completed a rigorous assessment process in which they demonstrated independence, impartiality and competence to successfully verify GHG emission inventories.
-ANSI’s assessors evaluated the verification bodies through:
+ANAB’s assessors evaluated the verification bodies through:

 - Desktop review of the verification body’s management systems and procedures

 - Onsite assessment consisting of a visit to the verification body’s office to interview personnel and review records